Skip navigation

 Causes

-Mutations in the DDC gene cause AADC deficiency.
-The DDC gene provides instructions for making the AADC enzyme, which is important in the nervous system.
-This enzyme helps produce dopamine and serotonin from other molecules.
-Dopamine and serotonin are neurotransmitters, which are chemical messengers that transmit signals between nerve cells, both in the brain and spinal cord (central nervous system) and in other parts of the body (peripheral nervous system).
+Variants (also called mutations) in the DDC gene cause AADC deficiency.
+The DDC gene provides instructions for making the AADC enzyme, which plays an important role in the nervous system.
+Within neurons, the AADC enzyme helps produce dopamine and serotonin, which are two types of neurotransmitters.
+Neurotransmitters are chemical messengers that transmit important signals from neurons to other cells in the body.
+Dopamine can be used to create additional neurotransmitters called epinephrine and norepinephrine.

-Mutations in the DDC gene result in reduced activity of the AADC enzyme.
-Without enough of this enzyme, nerve cells produce less dopamine and serotonin.
-Dopamine and serotonin are necessary for normal nervous system function, and changes in the levels of these neurotransmitters contribute to the developmental delay, intellectual disability, abnormal movements, and autonomic dysfunction seen in people with AADC deficiency.
+Variants in the DDC gene can reduce the activity of the AADC enzyme.
+This causes neurons to produce less dopamine and serotonin than normal, which in turn reduces the production of epinephrine and norepinephrine.
+Changes in the levels of these four neurotransmitters contribute to the developmental delays, intellectual disabilities, abnormal movements, and autonomic nervous system dysfunction seen in people with AADC deficiency.

 Inheritance